one-giant-leap/training-with-power/how_do_we_calculate_power.md

 To get the most out of training/racing with a power meter it is important that you understand how the device functions, and more importantly, what factors contribute to the data you observe on water or during post analysis.

 ###Power
-A power meter measures the power applied to the paddle by the athlete.
-By doing this, the power value represents the energy output rate of the paddler (Watts), and provides a direct measure of the athlete's intensity.

-Understanding that the power value is measured in this way is important: The power value includes both the efficient and in-efficient power generated in a single value.
-Not all of the power applied to the paddle will result in forward propulsion of the boat.
-A higher power value does not guarantee increased boat speed.

-The primary use of a power meter, in a sporting application, is to measure the intensity of the athlete, in this case, the rate of energy production of the paddler.
-This direct measure of intensity is important for setting training levels, tracking fitness development, improving efficiency and race planning.
-Refer to the other sections of this guide for further explanation of these uses.